Surface Water Management

 Although not grant-eligible, an LED lighting system was installed and a pedestrian bridge was recycled from a previous County project and serves as access to the new lot.

-material This LID project includes a variety of systems that mimic or preserve natural drainage processes to manage stormwater and provide water quality treatment.
+Permeable pavement sample with water running through it.
+This LID project includes a variety of systems that mimic or preserve natural drainage processes to manage stormwater and provide water quality treatment.
 Porous materials, installation techniques and use of bioretention soils all promote infiltration and eliminate discharge into creeks, ditches and storm drains.

 There are four cells totaling 0.1 acres of infiltrating raingardens.
 Each were excavated over 3 feet deep to allow for 12” drain rock, 18” bioretention soil mix and composted soil.

-material Rain now falls on 0.75 acres of 3 different pervious surfaces, it will filter through the pavement sections and into gravel reservoirs below.
+Permeable asphalt being laid down over the gravel for the LID parking lot Rain now falls on 0.75 acres of 3 different pervious surfaces, it will filter through the pavement sections and into gravel reservoirs below.
 Additional water quality treatment is provided by the underlying native soils.

-material LID techniques allow for infiltration of all stormwater onsite.
+Flowers planted along the LID parking lot.
+LID techniques allow for infiltration of all stormwater onsite.
 Stormwater from our 0.4 acres of impervious asphalt will sheet flow into adjacent bioretention cells for treatment, evapotranspiration, flow attenuation, and storage prior to infiltration.

 Before project: